BogdanovaIV/galactic-showdown/README.md

 ![Maps](documentation/maps.png)

-You get 50 scores for your ships and 0 for the enemy ships.
+You get 50 scores for your ships and 0 for enemy ships.
 Click on the ship to shoot it.
-When you shoot your ship the number of your ships reduces, shooting the enemy ship adds the score of destroyed enemy ships.
+When you shoot your ship the number of your ships reduces, shooting an enemy ship adds the score of destroyed enemy ships.
 The total score is calculated as your ships plus destroyed enemy ships.
 The maximum score is 100.